insected/bobbae_gcp-wiki/Preparation.md

 ### Certifications

-You can try [GCP Cloud Architect exam](https://cloud.google.com/certification/guides/professional-cloud-architect) after four weeks.
+You can try [GCP Cloud Architect exam](https://cloud.google.com/certification/guides/professional-cloud-architect) after studying the materials in this document for several weeks.
+There are [many certificates](https://cloud.google.com/certification) you may want to try.
+Being certified by Google does not necessarily mean that you know everything you need to know.
+But it does have a value in letting others know that you have necessary amount of GCP knowledge to pass the exams.

 #### Register Now